devopshobbies/devops-gpt/README.md

 ## How it works?
 This is a wrapper between DevOps engineers and large language models like GPT-4-mini.
 The main strength of it is prompt engineering.<br />

 We have developed some (Extendable) prompt-driven solutions with a simplified interface for the DevOps process cost reduction.<br />

 ### Components
 We run our services using docker-compose (the main Fast-API-based backend and MongoDB), so we package all dependencies and don't use any external service.<br />

 The second one is Mongodb. we need to save the prompt and GPT-4_mini response in the Mongo document for future use. (for example, fine-tuning the other model with our data) <br />

+The third one is in the media directory. for now, We save a project called (MyTerraform) which is a Terraform template generated based on user requirements. so users can download it and use it.

 ## ToolChain